 If you’ve previously been in an accident where you had difficulty proving to the insurance carrier that the other party was at fault, you might benefit from a dash cam for any future collisions.
 As long as you follow the laws in place for placement and use, cameras can pay for themselves in the event of an accident.

 As the victim of a serious car accident, you need money to cover your medical expenses and lost wages.
-A Los Angeles car accident attorney at Compass Law Group, PC will fight to recover damages so you can get the care that you need.
+A Los Angeles auto accident lawyer at Compass Law Group, PC will fight to recover damages so you can get the care that you need.
 Call us today at 800-602-4010.